 The Work Progresses

 God is using the Robeno Cluster to bring other churches and local mission organizations together.
-Church elders once hesitant to support the work financially now see things differently.
-Their churches grew in spiritual maturity because the people started practicing what they were learning.
+Church elders once hesitant to contribute financially now see the efficacy and power behind supporting the work.
+Their churches grew in spiritual maturity because the people started putting into practice what they were learning in their church community.

 As the seed is sown, multiplication is at hand.